Lutherhaus Eisenach

 Is it wheelchair accessible?

-While the museum strives to accommodate all visitors, check the official website for detailed accessibility information.
+The museum strives to accommodate all visitors, but checking the official website for current accessibility options is advisable.

 Can I buy tickets online?